NHS Choices Website

 There was a pastime on Dartmoor called 'Snake Snacking' and it is a shame it has passed into oblivion.
 This was where you would catch an adder by the tail and 'cracked' it as if it where a bull whip, this would eventually break the serpents back.
 If however the 'snacker' was not quite quick enough they would end up with a bite which was cured by making a cross-shaped cut over the wound and applying hot tobacco ash or moist tobacco to it.

 Clearly there are adders on Dartmoor and you may see one or none.
 They tend to occur on the upland heathlands and the many woodlands.
 I have seen them on Black Hill, Huntingdon Warren, Fox tor mire, Scorhill circle, and the O Brook.
 There is also a good variation in the colourings which vary from a very dark brown through to a sandy yellow and then an orangey red.
-The adder's year starts around May and goes onto October when they hibernate.
+The adder's year starts around May and goes onto October when thankfully they hibernate.
+The Forestry Commission have produced an excellent online 'adder fact sheet' which can be found - HERE.

-People occasionally get bitten and in general it is no worse than a beesting.
+People occasionally get bitten and in general it is no worse than a bee sting.
 The thing to remember is that they are really quite small and in an adult the only thing it could probably get its mouth over are the lower parts and extremities of a limb.
-The official NHS thinking is:
+The NHS report that on average there are around 100 adder bites to humans each year in the United Kingdom.
+The official advice from the NHS for treating and avoiding snake bites can be found by following the link opposite'

 Just to show the tenacity of the Dartmoor adders there is one report of a farmer from near Postbridge who in the late 1990's lost three successive bulls to adder bites.
 All the bulls were put in the same field and all had to be put down.